Jfink86/CleMasterSyllabus/Graded Projects/WK 4 VP Shelter.md

 - [ ] include appropriate instance variable(s) (fields/Properties) to store the pets who reside at the shelter
 - [ ] include appropriate instance variable(s) (fields/Properties) to store all of the employees who volunteer or work at the shelter.
+- *HINT:* Don't overthink this class.
+You might not instantiate an object from this class in your program.
+This class allows us to see your ability to appropriately use Lists.

 ### VirtualPet class